Asparagus africanus

 Asparagus africanus, also known as African asparagus, bush asparagus, wild asparagus, climbing asparagus fern, ornamental asparagus and sparrow grass, is an African species of plant that is found in a variety of habitats.
 It has multiple medicinal properties and is used to treat various ailments.

 Description

 Asparagus africanus is a spiny shrub up to 1 m tall or a climbing plant with stems up to 3 m long.
 Stems of up to 12 m long have also been recorded.
 These plants have a rhizomatous root system, from which they can reshoot.
 Multiple stems grow from a central crown.
 Bunches of cladodes (modified branchlets) occur at the leaf scales.
 Each ends in a sharp point.
 These look fern-like, giving rise to one of this species' common names (climbing asparagus fern).

 The plant produces white flowers, which, like the leaves, grow in clusters.
 They have three sepals and three petals, which are similar in appearance.
 The six white filaments have yellow anthers.
-Flowers are present between August and December.
+Flowers are present between August and December in the Southern Hemisphere.
 The colour and the scent of these flowers attract insects, which pollinate the flowers.